NVIDIA/spark-rapids/docs/compatibility.md

 ConstantFolding is an operator optimization rule in Catalyst that replaces expressions that can be statically evaluated with their equivalent literal values.
-The RAPIDS Accelerator relies on constant folding and parts of the query will not be accelerated if `org.apache.spark.sql.catalyst.optimizer.ConstantFolding` is excluded as a rule
+The RAPIDS Accelerator relies on constant folding and parts of the query will not be accelerated if `org.apache.spark.sql.catalyst.optimizer.ConstantFolding` is excluded as a rule.